javuto/nbox-pwnage/README.md

 3. Check for (some) of the nbox vulnerabilities with ```cd /vagrant && ./checker.sh```

 4. Did you find more?
 Pull Request welcome!

+UPDATE: Issues have been (silently) fixed again.
+So no more paintrain...
+For now!